-Statistics11-12Mathematics1 CreditThis year long course is divided into the two branches of Statistics.
-First semester focuses on DescriptiveStatistics including the collection, organization, summarization and presentation of data.
-Second semesterfocuses on Inferential Statistics where we use samples and probability theories to predict, hypothesize, makeconnections and draw conclusions about data and the world around us.
-This course is built on the ideals thatan elementary study of statistics is meaningful for developing into intelligent consumers, helpful inidentifying a future career in the field of statistics, and instrumental in succeeding in a college level statisticscourse.
+This year-long course is divided into the two branches of Statistics.
+First semester focuses on Descriptive Statistics including the collection, organization, summarization and presentation of data.
+Second semester focuses on Inferential Statistics where we use samples and probability theories to predict, hypothesize, make connections and draw conclusions about data and the world around us.
+This course is built on the ideals that an elementary study of statistics is meaningful for developing into intelligent consumers, helpful in identifying a future career in the field of statistics, and instrumental in succeeding in a college level statistics course.